bczsalba/pytermgui/docs/getting_started.md

 ## Loading a namespace programatically

 Loading namespaces manually is more or less defined above, with one extra detail.
-You can either loop through all defined widgets, or reference them as the key they were defined as in your namespace file.
+You can either loop through all defined widgets as show previously, or reference them as the key they were defined as in your namespace file.

 For example: